dakotaklasky/coord-React-Native/README.md

 ## Introduction

-coord is a highly customizable dating app where users can match based on preference filtering
+Coord is a highly customizable dating app where users can match based on preference filtering.

 ## Setup